nsvgsh/sandbox/docs/app-overview.md

 ## Sessions
 - Session start rotates epoch and returns `{ sessionId, sessionEpoch, lastAppliedSeq }`.
 - Session claim lets the client resume safely: if ids match, echo; else rotate.
- - On first launch, the client forwards `startapp` to `POST /v1/session/start` via `x-startapp` header (fallback: URL `?startapp=`).
+- On first launch, the client forwards `startapp` to `POST /v1/session/start` via `x-startapp` header (fallback: URL `?startapp=` or `?tgWebAppStartParam=`).
+On resume, the client also forwards `x-startapp` to `POST /v1/session/claim`.
 The server parses and persists attribution in `attribution_leads` and immediately attempts a PropellerAds S2S postback if enabled.

 ## Ads & tasks
 - Ads are intent‑coupled: one ad unlocks one action (`level_bonus` or `task:<id>`).